EECS16A, Designing Information Devices and Systems I

 If your question is personal or not of interest to other students, we encourage you to email us (see the top of this page for all the course emails) rather than making private Ed posts.
 If you wish to talk with one of us individually, you are welcome to come to our office hours.
 Please reserve email for the questions you can’t get answered in office hours, in discussion sections, or through Ed.

-It can be challenging for the instructors to gauge how smoothly the class is going.
+It can be challenging for professors and course staff to gauge how smoothly the class is going.
 We always welcome any feedback on what we could be doing better.
-If you would like to send anonymous comments or criticisms, please fill out this anonymous feedback form.
+Direct communication is preferred so that we can ask follow-up questions if necessary.
+However, if you would like to send us a message anonymously, please use this form.

 Don't Be Afraid to Ask for Help